contentauth/c2patool-service-example/README.md

 # C2PA Express Node.js service example

-This is an example of a very simple Express Node.js service that can add simple C2PA manifests to uploaded images using c2patool.
+This is an example of a very simple Express Node.js service that uploads images and adds a C2PA manifest to each image.
 It is written in plain Javascript, HTML, and CSS to be as generic as possible.

 NOTE: This is **NOT** an example of the C2PA Javascript API.
-The client code displays information from JSON manifests returned from the service that were created by c2patool.
+Rather, it demonstrates how a server application can call c2patool to add content credentials in a C2PA manifest to an image.
+The client JavaScript code simply displays information from the manifests.

 ## Install and build